Knizhnik–Zamolodchikov equations: Monodromy representation of KZ equation

 as the holonomy of KZ equation.
 Oppositely, a KZ equation gives the linear representation of braid groups as its holonomy.

 The action on $V_1\otimes\dots\otimes V_n$ by the analytic continuation of KZ equation is called monodromy representation of KZ equation.
 In particular, if all $V_i$ 's have spin 1/2 representation then the linear representation obtained from KZ equation agrees with the representation constructed from operator algebra theory by Vaughan Jones.
 It is known that the monodromy representation of KZ equation with a general semi-simple Lie algebra agrees with the linear representation of braid group given by R-matrix of the corresponding quantum group.

+KZ-BPZ relation

+In the case when the underlying Lie algebra is $\mathfrak{g}=\mathfrak{sl}(2)$, the KZ equations are mapped to BPZ equations by Sklyanin's separation of variables for the $\mathfrak{sl}(2)$ Gaudin model.